Jornet Sets Speed Record at Kilimanjaro

 Jornet started his run at 7:15 a.m. from Umbwe Gate, elevation 5249 feet, and reached the summit 5 hours, 23 minutes, 50 seconds later, breaking the ascent mark of 5:32 held previously by Bruno Brunod of Italy.
 Jornet spent about ten minutes on top and then descended the 13,960 vertical feet back to the finish at Mweka Gate in a startling 1:41.
 Mtuy helped organize the attempt and was graciously waiting at the finish.
 The round-trip is about 53 km (32.9 miles).

 Jornet, from the town of Puigcerdà in the Pyrenees, is a two-time winner of the Ultra Trail du Mont Blanc, and finished third at Western States in June.

-photo at left: Kilian Jornet on the ascent portion of his record run (photo by Stephan Repke)
+photo above: Kilian Jornet on the ascent portion of his record run (photo by Stephan Repke)

 below: graphic of route and elevation profile, courtesy ultimatekilimanjaro.com